Public Service Leadership Program (PSLP)

 - Two courses related to the student's public service focus area, at least one of which involves community-engaged learning (i.e. a Cardinal Course) or community-based research.

-- Practicum: Significant experiential work addressing a social problem, societal need, or community issue.
-Can be fulfilled by Cardinal Quarter or Cardinal Commitment.
+- Practicum: Significant experiential work related to the student's public service focus area.
+Can be fulfilled by Cardinal Commitment or Cardinal Quarter.

-- Leadership Practice: PSLP members must undertake a leadership challenge in their Practicum or another context related to their Public Service Focus Area.
+- Leadership Practice: PSLP members must undertake a leadership challenge in their Practicum.
 See below for details.